-Contributed by: Dibyanshu Sinha, Prateek Bhandari and Sathyajith Nair, Khaitan & Co

-Interventions for Green Hydrogen Transition Programme which would focus on development of domestic manufacturing units for electrolysers and other technology along with production of green hydrogen and setting up of pilot projects in the sectors with potential to adopt and transition to green hydrogen, such as steel, heavy duty mobility, and shipping, etc.

-- National Policy on Biofuels 2018 ("Biofuel Policy") - The policy published by MoPNG seeks to increase the use of biofuel in India's energy and transportation sector.
-The Biofuel Policy categorises biofuels as "Basic Biofuels", namely First Generation (1G) bioethanol and biodiesel and "Advanced Biofuels", namely Second Generation (2G) ethanol, Municipal Solid Waste (MSW) to drop-in fuels, Third Generation (3G) biofuels, bio-CNG etc, to enable extension of appropriate financial and fiscal incentives under each category.
-The Biofuel Policy provides for an indicative target of 20% blending of ethanol in petrol and 5% blending of biodiesel.
-To enable stakeholders to make financing available, the policy envisages declaring oil expelling/ extraction and processing units for production of biodiesel and storage and distribution infrastructure for biofuels as a priority sector for the purpose of lending by financial institutions. - Green Credit Programme under the Environment (Protection) Act - The Gol published the Green Credit Rules 2023 under the Environment (Protection) Act, 1986 on 12 October 2023.
-Pursuant to this "Green Credit Programme" is proposed to be launched at a national level to leverage a competitive market-based approach for Green Credits, incentivising voluntary environmental actions of various stakeholders.
-The Green Credit Programme is envisaged to encourage private

-- sector industries and companies to meet their existing obligations, stemming from other legal frameworks, by conducting activities which generate Green Credits.
-Green Credits will arise from a range of sectors like tree plantation, sustainable agriculture, waste management and air pollution reduction.
-Green Credits will be made available for trading on a domestic market platform.
-It is envisaged that an activity generating Green Credits may also get carbon credits from the same activity under the carbon market. - Credit Trading Scheme Carbon, 2023 On 28 June 2023, the Gol notified the Carbon Credit Trading Scheme, 2023 under the Energy Conservation Act, 2001.
+- Sustainable Aviation Fuel (SAF)/ BioAviation Turbine fuel (Bio-ATF): The Gol has set target of 1%, 2% and 5% blending of SAF in aviation turbine fuel initially for international flights with effect from 2027, 2028 and 2030, respectively. - Green Credit Programme under the Environment (Protection) Act: The Gol published the Green Credit Rules 2023 under the Environment (Protection) Act, 1986 on 12 October 2023.
+Pursuant to this, the "Green Credit Programme" is proposed to be launched at a national level to leverage a competitive market-based approach for green credits, incentivising voluntary environmental actions of various stakeholders.
+The Green Credit Programme is envisaged to encourage private sector industries and companies to meet their existing obligations, stemming from other legal frameworks, by conducting activities which generate green credits.
+Green credits will arise from a range of sectors like tree plantation, sustainable agriculture, waste management and air pollution reduction.
+Green credits will be made available for trading on a domestic market platform. - Credit Trading Scheme Carbon, 2023: On 28 June 2023, the Gol notified the Carbon Credit Trading Scheme, 2023 under the Energy Conservation Act, 2001.
 The primary objective of the Carbon Credit Trading Scheme is to establish a robust platform for the trading of carbon credits.
 Such credits may be traded within the country's industries and entities to control the emissions of greenhouse gases.
-The scheme intends to encourage obligated entities to minimise their carbon footprint by reducing emissions. - Sustainable Alternative Towards Affordable Transportation ("SATAT") initiative to promote Bio-CNG - The SATAT Scheme was launched by the MoPNG for promoting use of CBG (bio-CNG) in the CNG (transport) and PNG (domestic) sector of City Gas Distribution (CGD) supplies of natural gas.
-The SATAT Scheme has envisaged developing 5,000 CBG plants with total CBG production capacity of 15 Million Metric Tonne Per Annum (MMTPA) - ie, equivalent to 54 MMSCMD of gas by 2023-24.
-Under the scheme Oil Marketing Companies (OMCs) invite Expression of Interest (EoI) from potential entrepreneurs to establish CBG production plants and make CBG available in the market for automotive fuel use.
+The scheme intends to encourage obligated entities to minimise their carbon footprint by reducing emissions.

+Sustainable Alternative Towards Affordable Transportation (SATAT) Initiative to Promote Bio-CNG: The SATAT Scheme was launched by the MoPNG for promoting use of CBG (bio-CNG) in the CNG (transport) and PNG (domestic) sector of City Gas Distribution (CGD) supplies of natural gas.
+The proposed PNGRB (Blending of Biogas/CBG with Natural Gas) Regulations, once notified, will impose statutory blending obligations on CGD entities - requiring legal alignment with volumetric targets, grid injection standards, and interconnection protocols.
+The Oilfields (Regulation and Development) Amendment Act, 2024, introduced several progressive legal and policy reforms, including enabling provisions for hydrogen production and carbon capture, utilisation and storage (CCUS) activities within licensed areas.

-Notwithstanding the above, the government has been actively promoting clean energy transition by providing financial incentives and support to stakeholders in the clean energy ecosystem.
+Notwithstanding the above, the government has been actively promoting the clean energy transition by providing financial incentives and support to stakeholders in the clean energy ecosystem.